alex-windett/wordpress_theme/README.md

-# Generate a custom Big Fish theme using Grunt's Project Scaffolding
+# Generate a custom Wordpress theme using Grunt's Project Scaffolding

-> Create an Big Fish based WordPress theme with [grunt-init][].
+> Create a Wordpress theme with [grunt-init][].
 It'll ask you for some basic info and the template files you'd like to include or exclude from the directory.
 The theme will use Foundation as the framework

 [grunt-init]: http://gruntjs.com/project-scaffolding